PaulWaldo/deduper/memory-bank/systemPatterns.md

 - This simplifies the user experience and aligns with the "simple and intuitive" UX goal
 - The program automatically performs scan → match → archive in one operation

-### Use of the `script` Library
-- Experimenting with the [script](https://github.com/bitfield/script) library for shell-like operations
+### Standard Go Libraries
-- This library simplifies file operations, command execution, and output handling
+- Primarily using standard Go libraries for file operations and path handling
+- Using the `filepath` package for cross-platform path handling
+- Using `os` package for file operations
+- Using `regexp` for pattern matching in file names
-- If it becomes unwieldy, we may revert to standard Go code
+- Limited use of the `script` library, focusing on standard Go code for clarity

 ### Conservative Duplicate Handling
 - Files are moved to an archive directory rather than deleted